krishnakumar-kapil/krishnakumar-kapil.github.io/_posts/2018-05-25-italy-trip-day4.md

 cloud_city2
 -->

-The ride back over the mountains was incredible as we went through the clouds seen earlier to see the city of Naples through the clouds.
+The ride back over the mountains was glorious as we went through the clouds seen earlier to see the city of Naples through the clouds.
 We managed to get back to Naples without issue, but the guide decided to use quite possibly the worst drop off algorithm for the passengers.
 Instead of dropping off the majority of the group at the center point of the city, he decided to go to the completely opposite end of town before coming back to drop us off.
 We ended up arriving at the hotel at 8 pm instead of 7 because of it.

 <div class="row">
     <div class="6u 12u$(mobile) item">